 One of the best ways to earn points fast and start taking advantage of AMEX’s Fixed Point Program (or Flexible Points program, for that matter) is with American Express’s Cobalt credit card.
 Since its launch in 2017, Cobalt’s been winning acclaim as one of AMEX’s most lucrative reward cards and it also consistently ranks among the top travel cards in Canada.

-- 1 point per dollar on all remaining spending.
+- 1 point per dollar on everything else.

-The card also features an excellent welcome sign-up offer of 30,000 Bonus Points; you get 2,500 Membership Rewards points every month you put at least $500 in purchases on your card.
+The card also features an excellent welcome sign-up offer of 30,000 Bonus Points; you’ll get 2,500 Membership Rewards points every month you put at least $500 in purchases on your card.
+That's enough for $300 in statement credits redeemed towards purchases charged to your Card, or $225 in American Express® Prepaid Cards.
+Plus, you can earn a Welcome Bonus of 20,000 Membership Rewards points when you spend a total of $3,000 in purchases on your Card in your first 3 months of Cardmembership.
 There’s also an impressive insurance package that offers purchase protection, extended warranty coverage and travel insurance, including hotel and motel burglary, emergency medical and lost or delayed baggage.
-The annual fee of $120 ($10/month) is quickly offset by the Cobalt’s reward-earning potential and money-saving perks.
+The annual fee of $155.88 is quickly offset by the Cobalt’s reward-earning potential and money-saving perks.